-Animal rearing
+Animal husbandry

-- Breeding systems for crickets, silkworms and mealworms for small farms have been established.
-They enable the farmers to breed insects cheaply and to sell the harvest partly to feed their families and partly as a commodity on local markets. - Silkworms are traditionally kept on frames.
-The participating cooperative receives silk moth eggs from the government, which become larvae in a community hatchery, which are distributed to the farmers after 10 days, who look after the animals until they pupate.
-For production, performance parameters have been created that are used to evaluate each run.
-One cycle takes about 4 weeks. - In Asia, crickets are held in basins of approx. 2 x 1.5 x 1.5 m on metal frames.
-The equipment includes egg boxes that enlarge the walking surface, food and water sources, as well as containers for laying eggs (in the case of breeding colonies).
-The humidity is ensured by plant material (banana leaves, rice straw sprayed with water).
-Some farmers, supply drinking water in a plastic pipe system with holes on the top; Cloth cuts act as a "wick" (Fig. 1) and one cycle takes about 10 weeks.
+- Farming systems for crickets, silk moths and mealworms for small farms have been established.
+They enable women farmers to breed insects cheaply and sell the harvest themselves, partly to feed their families, partly as goods at local markets. - Silk moths are traditionally kept on frames.
+The participating cooperative receives silkworm eggs from the government, which are turned into larvae in a community hatchery, which after 10 days are distributed to the farmers who look after the animals until they pupate.
+Performance parameters have been created for production, which are used to evaluate each run.
+One round takes about 4 weeks. - In Asia, crickets are kept in tanks of approx. 2 x 1.5 x 1.5 m standing on metal frames.
+Equipment includes egg carton trays that increase walking space, sources of food and water, and containers for laying eggs (for breeding colonies).
+Humidity is ensured by plant material (banana leaves, rice straw sprayed with water).
+Some farmers have their drinking water in a plastic pipe system with holes on the top; Cloth cuts act as a "wick" and one pass lasts approximately 10 weeks.

-- In Germany, a system based on the Asian model was developed ("IF-Next-TiHo-Krabbelkist"), which is based on 52 litres plastic boxes.
-The device consists of egg cardboards, bowls for the food and a cut-open plastic bottle, in which a household towel acts as a "wick" for water (Fig. 2).
-This gives the crickets continuous access to drinking water without the risk of drowning.
-One cycle takes about 10 weeks. - Mealworms are kept in commercially available stairs.
+- In Germany, a system based on the Asian model was developed (IFNext-TiHo-Krabbelkist), which is based on 52-l plastic boxes.
+The interior consists of egg carton, bowls for the food and a plastic bottle that has been cut open, with a household towel serving as a "wick" for water in the cut.
+This gives the crickets constant access to drinking water without the risk of drowning.
+One round lasts about 10 weeks. - Mealworms are kept in commercially available trays.
 The equipment consists of wheat bran, green fodder and some egg cardboard.
-One cycle takes about 8 weeks. - The feeding of the silkworm consists of mulberry leaves and cannot be changed because the species is monophagous.
-Crickets and mealworms are omnivorous, but in the project they are supplied with concentrate feed for poultry and green fodder.
-The concentrates are actually the true cost factor, as the green fodder is either collected and fed on site, as in Asia (including plants that are invasive) or, as in Germany, from vegetable and fruit cuts from the cafeteria or a supermarket.
+One round lasts about 8 weeks. - The feeding of the silk moth consists of mulberry leaves and cannot be changed since the species is monophagous.
+Crickets and mealworms are omnivorous, but are supplied with concentrated feed for poultry and green fodder in the project.
+The concentrated feed is the actual cost factor, since the green fodder is either collected and fed directly on site, as in Asia (including plants that are invasive) or, as in Germany, from vegetable and fruit cuts from the canteen or supermarket.
 Both food sources are free.
-In Cambodia, combinations of cassava top plants and cassava root flours have also been experimented with, and one combination seems very promising. - The growth curves of crickets and mealworms in Germany were characterized.
-Three different patterns were recognized for crickets that affect the performance of the passage. - As a by-product of insect breeding, "frass" refers to the sum of faeces, food and moulting residues and any animals that have died.
-For every 250 g of crickets harvested, there is an average of 530 g of frass. - As expected, the insect species had a high influence on the breeding. - In Cambodia, neighbors of the participating farmers have now adopted the IF-Next breeding system.
-The participating farmers have signed a contract with the concentrate supplier, where they get a discount on their feed purchases, and the supplier acts as a middleman for their crickets.
+Combinations of cassava green and cassava root flours have also been experimented with in Cambodia, and one combination appears promising. - The growth curves of crickets and mealworms in Germany were characterized.
+Three distinct patterns were identified for crickets that affect the performance of the run. - As a by-product of insect farming, "frass" refers to the sum of faeces, leftover food and moulting, and any animals that may have died.
+For every approx. 250 g of harvested crickets there is an average of approx. 530 g of frass. - As expected, there was a high influence of the insect species during breeding. - In Cambodia, neighbours of the participating farmers have now adopted the IFNext breeding system.
+Project farmers themselves have entered into a contract with the concentrate supplier whereby they get a discount on their feed buyers and the supplier acts as an intermediary for their crickets. - Continuation of insect breeding in all three countries and better yields for many of the farmers due to the experience now available - Creation of data sheets to evaluate the runs - Yield of the cricket harvest also depends on the population density